A huge thank you to Matt Vs Japan (Youtube, Twitter) for his absolutely

 gone broken read walked

-Japanese examples of U and A
+Japanese examples of L and I

 ない